leebrandt/leebrandt.github.io/_posts/2016-05-13-bad-ux-the-handle.markdown

 <!-- more -->

-In the office building where I am currently working, the recently installed an elevator.
-It's kind of an afterthought elevator.
+In the office building where I am currently working, they recently installed an elevator.
+It's kind of an after-thought elevator.
 I'm sure it is a measure to comply with disabled employees who need to get to the second floor of this older, small office complex.

-When the installers finished, I went to take a look; just to see what an "aftermarket" elevator looks like.
-I was surprised to see the door to the elevator with this handle.
+When the installers finished, I went to take a look... just to see what an "aftermarket" elevator looks like.
+I was surprised to see the door to the elevator with this handle (and sign).

 ![Bad Handle](/img/BadHandle.JPG)